tc39/notes/meetings/2019-01/jan-31.md

 DE: How about use cases?

-LBR: As someone who worked a lot in translation for Firefox, this seems great, but I think it's just a kick start.
+LEO: As someone who worked a lot in translation for Firefox, this seems great, but I think it's just a kick start.

 SGN: Can you be more specific about what functionality you want to see?

-LBR: Not for this method, which I think is a very nice kickstart.
+LEO: Not for this method, which I think is a very nice kickstart.
 I think it's very useful from my perspective.
 So I want to see more proposals like this extending the functionally to expressions as well.

 SFC: I'm very happy with Frank and Sathya working on this proposal; we've discussed it in Ecma 402 subcommittee and I'm very happy to see it presented as Stage 1.